AndrewT-Tran/FocusMate/readme.md

-**# FocusMate**
+# FocusMate

-## Simple Web App to Enhance Productivity
+## A Simple Web App to Boost Productivity

-"During my time in a coding bootcamp, we had timed exams and assignments and always found myself losing track of time.
-Nowadays, I still have the same problem while coding, so here is an app that I personally use.
-Features will be added as soon as I continue to use and look to make improvements.
-Feel free to run locally."
+"During my coding bootcamp, I often lost track of time during timed exams and assignments.
+This challenge persists while coding, so I started using this app.
+As I continue to use and seek improvements, more features will be added.
+Feel free to run it locally."

-### Tech Used
+### Technologies Used

 - Flask
 - Flask APIs